Last Updated on 28 November 2025 by Cycloscope

 Can you take your bike on trains or buses in Taiwan?

 Well, here comes the less friendly part.
-As we sorely discovered, bicycles are allowed only aboard a few local trains every day.
-These trains are very slow and you need to do a lot of transfers to get far.
-It took us two whole days to get from Kaohsiung back to Taipei.
-The bike fee is about half the price of a normal ticket.
+As we sadly discovered, bicycles are allowed only on a few local trains each day.
+These trains are very slow, and you need to make many transfers to get far.
+It took us two whole days to get back to Taipei from Kaohsiung.
+The bike fee is about half the price of a regular ticket.

 You can carry your bike on the Taipei subway network, but only during the weekends and holidays.

-Getting food and water when cycle touring Taiwan
+Getting food and water when cycling in Taiwan

 Water from the tap is not drinkable everywhere in Taiwan, the government advises boiling it first.
 Ask your hostel or guesthouse, or just some locals.
 Buying bottled water is never a problem, but it’s not super cheap.

-Taiwan is another convenience store country (like South Korea and Japan), and 7-Eleven and Family Mart are in every town worth the definition.
+Taiwan is another convenience store country (like South Korea and Japan), and 7-Eleven and Family Mart are in every town, by definition.
 Here you can find the usual choice of junk food, drinks, and canned black coffee.
 Some have toilets and ATMs, all have microwaves and boiled water, and WiFi is available upon registration.

 Taiwan is famous for street food, but it is not so easy to find food stalls along the East Coast, except of course in the cities.
-What you’ll mostly find is noodle soup restaurants whose quality honestly pales in comparison with Chinese soups, guys.
-In the deep south, where Taiwan really gets tropical and the aboriginal natives are a majority, food stalls are more frequent but the variety is not great.
+What you’ll mostly see is noodle soup restaurants whose quality honestly pales in comparison with Chinese soups, guys.
+In the deep south, where Taiwan really gets tropical, and the aboriginal natives are a majority, food stalls are more frequent, but the variety is not great.

-The notorious Taiwanese night markets are pretty cool, you can find more than one in each city and sometimes even in small towns, Google maps knows all of them.
-The night market in Hualien is great but the best of the best is in Keelung, here we finally found out why Taiwanese food is so famous!
+The notorious Taiwanese night markets are pretty cool; you can find more than one in each city, and sometimes even in small towns.
+Google Maps knows all of them.
+The night market in Hualien is excellent, but the best of the best is in Keelung, where we finally found out why Taiwanese food is so famous!

 How to get in and out of Taiwan with a bicycle

-If you don’t want to be cycle touring Taiwan on a Giant bike, but bring your beloved bike with you, just check the most bicycle-friendly airlines here.
+If you don’t want to cycle tour Taiwan on a Giant bike but want to bring your beloved bike with you, check the most bicycle-friendly airlines here.
 Cosco Ferry operates passenger ships from China to Taiwan, one ship per week from Xiamen to Keelung, and one from Fuzhou to Taichung.
-This is certainly the cheapest and most bike-friendly option to get to Taiwan from China.
-Indeed bikes go free on Cosco!
+This is undoubtedly the cheapest and most bike-friendly option to get to Taiwan from China.
+Indeed, bikes go free on Cosco!

 When to go cycling in Taiwan: weather and climate

-Taiwan is crossed by the Tropic of Cancer, which cuts it more or less in half, the northern part of so belongs to the sub-tropical climate zone, while the southern part is properly tropical.
-Winters are warm and summers are hot and wet, with typhoons and thunderstorms, anyway, there’s a lot of rainfall throughout the year.
+Taiwan is crossed by the Tropic of Cancer, which roughly divides it in half; the northern part lies in the subtropical climate zone, while the southern part is appropriately tropical.
+Winters are warm, and summers are hot and wet, with typhoons and thunderstorms; anyway, there’s a lot of rainfall throughout the year.
 We got considerably wet during our bike tour of Taiwan.

 Language and connectivity

-Among the Eastern Asia countries, Taiwan probably ranks best for English speakers.
-Don’t expect though to be understood like you’re in a native-speaking country.
+Among the countries of Eastern Asia, Taiwan probably ranks best for English speakers.
+Don’t expect to be understood like you’re in a native-speaking country.
 Speak slowly and use simple sentences.

 What to bring on a Taiwan cycling tour

 First of all, rain gear.
-Camping equipment is great to budget down and gives you the opportunity to enjoy some beautiful scenery.
+Camping equipment is a great way to budget and enjoy some beautiful scenery.
 Mild-weather cycling clothes are enough, even if it gets colder.

-The basic cycling tools and spares are a must, but there will be always a bike shop in the next major town, so don’t overload.
-As already mentioned, the roads are good and sealed so you literally can cycle tour Taiwan with any kind of bike, we saw many Taiwanese cycling with suspension forks, absolute no-sense.
+The basic cycling tools and spares are a must, but there will always be a bike shop in the next central town, so don’t overload.
+As already mentioned, the roads are good and sealed, so you literally can cycle tour Taiwan with any bike: we saw many Taiwanese cycling with suspension forks, absolutely no sense.

 Check also